joe-conigliaro/tinyv/README.md

       - Function: `function.$metadata.return_type`
 3. Language / Syntax Changes:
    - I don't want to break backwards compatibility, however there are various small changes which I feel would help unify the language (TODO: Add).
+   - Explicit references, no auto-magic referencing and dereferencing.
    - Explicit mutable references: `mut &x` but this doesn't make sense for fn args, because then what is a mutable non reference? `mut x`
    - Add a Tuple type: a fast fixed list type.
 Multi return could use this.
    - Ability to take the underlying Sum Type pointer address.
 Extremely useful for: